oprietop/discgos/README.md

 * It will also fetch the cover from the release.
 * If the album directory is named using a discogs release (2287669 for example) it will force tag the album.
 * If the discogs track number matches the directory files it will use the discogs track names, if not, the flac files track names will remain untouched.
-* A regexp can be used to get precise queries, 'Vinyl|LP|\\d\"' for example will only show vinyl releases.
+* A regexp can be used to get precise queries, 'Vinyl|LP|\d"' for example will only show vinyl releases. (-r)
-* A string can be use to add info like the ripper or source
+* A string can be use to add info like the ripper or source. (-e)

 ## Usage
 ```